Bernhard Gueller

 Music Director Laureate

+His artistry extends to recordings for national and international broadcast, including several acclaimed recordings in particular with Symphony Novia Scotia and the Cape Town Philharmonic Orchestra, and many more on Spotify.
 Gueller has made many recordings for national and international broadcast.
-His CD, Dancing in the Light, of works by contemporary Canadian composer, Christos Hatzis, with Symphony Nova Scotia, was released to critical acclaim.
-This followed a CD with South African mezzo-soprano Hanneli Rupert and the Cape Town Philharmonic Orchestra and others with the Stuttgart Radio Symphony Orchestra, German Brass and the Stuttgart Chamber Orchestra.
-He has also released two CDs of contemporary Canadian works by Tim Brady, which won an East Coast Music award, and orchestrated lieder by Schubert.
-A new CD with the Cape Town Philharmonic Orchestra and cellist Peter Martens is due for release next year.
+His CD, Dancing in the Light, of works by contemporary Canadian composer Christos Hatzis with Symphony Nova Scotia was released to critical acclaim.
+This followed a CD with South African mezzo-soprano Hanneli Rupert and the Cape Town Philharmonic Orchestra, and others with the Stuttgart Radio Symphony Orchestra, German Brass, and the Stuttgart Chamber Orchestra.
+He has also released two CDs of contemporary Canadian works by Tim Brady, which won an East Coast Music Award, and orchestrated lieder by Schubert.
+A new CD with the Cape Town Philharmonic Orchestra and cellist Peter Martens was also recently released.